- Course at a Glance

 - Satisfactory English language proficiency at an English pass level in an Australian Senior Certificate of Education or equivalent; OR

-- A specified level of achievement in a recognized English language test such as: IELTS (or equivalent) at a score of at least 6.0 (with no individual band score less than 5.5); or TOEFL equivalent;
+- A specified level of achievement in a recognised English language test such as: IELTS (or equivalent) at a score of at least 6.0 (with no individual band score less than 5.5); or TOEFL equivalent as outlined in the EIT Admissions Policy.

 Students entering through a Yr 12 completion pathway will be required to show results of 60% or a C grade result in Maths in their final school year (in addition to other equivalency requirements for each individual country).